1. Introduction

 We use collected information to:

-• Generate documentation records, audit trails, and verification functionality
+- Generate documentation records, audit trails, and cryptographic consistency review functionality

 We do not sell personal information.